-How can you take your EAL department forward to play a part in a whole school development strategy?
+How can you take your EAL department forward to play a part in a whole-school development strategy?
 Over the years, I have found that this can be a real challenge.
-A plan for a whole-school approach to EAL can have a significant impact, and not only benefits the EAL learners, but the whole school population.
+A plan for a whole-school approach to EAL can have a significant impact, and not only benefits EAL learners, but the whole school population.

 Blair and Bourne (1998) researched some successful schools and identified some common themes with regard to EAL:

 • the significant role played by headteachers in driving forward an inclusive agenda

 • establishing strong community links